mattm8600/MattCave/CMSC216/C Execution.md

 	 Different Causes:
 	 - *Normal* → When main function returns or function calls exit
 	 - *interruption* → User terminates program, error terminates program

+C is a **Free form** language, with only one rule on how to write statements:
+- `intx` ← You need to put space(s) in between tokens that would be evaluated as one long token if not